-"Krans."-This is a gathering held every Friday afternoon, at which Professors and all students, studying for the ministry, both in the College and in the Seminary, except those of the first two years, are required to be present.
+"Krans."-This is a gathering held every Friday evening, at which Professors and all students, studying for the ministry, both in the College and in the Seminary, except those of the first two years, are required to be present.
 The exercises consist of the delivery of sermons and orations, and the reading of essays.
 By means of these exercises, as well as by criticism and friendly intercourse, thorough preparation for the ministry is specifically sought.

-"Corps."-The students of the Seminary, together with the senior class of the Seminary Preparatory course of the College, maintain an organization called "Corps," its aim being to promote propriety of conduct and manners, to cultivate Christian character, and to foster scientific and literary effort.
+"Corps,"-The students of the Seminary, together with the senior class of the Seminary Preparatory course of the College, maintain an organization called "Corps," its aim being to promote propriety of conduct and manners, to cultivate Christian character, and to foster scientific and literary effort.

-Information.-For further information apply to the rector, Prof. F. M. Ten Hoor, 859 Henry Ave., Grand Rapids, Mich.
+Information.-For further information apply to the rector, Prof. G. D. De Jong, 843 Franklin St., Grand Rapids, Mich.